 - Jeremiah Rankin, b.
 26 Nov 1783, d.
 18 Feb 1874, Centre Co., PA

-The earlier article on William and Mary’s family gave short shrift to their eldest son, Dr. Adam Rankin, because I had not been able to track him after 1798.
-Here is what that article originally said about Dr. Adam (I have now updated it to include more current research):
+My original article on William and Mary’s family gave short shrift to their eldest son, Dr. Adam Rankin.
+That is because I had not been able to track him after 1798.
+Here is what the early version of that article originally said about Dr. Adam:

-Truth in lending compels me to admit that I didn’t look very hard for Dr. Adam, because at that time I was hot on the heels of four of his brothers in Centre County.
-Spoiler alert: Dr. Adam is (hang in there) a part of this narrative.
+Truth in lending compels me to admit I didn’t look very hard for Dr. Adam, because at that time I was hot on the heels four of his brothers in Centre County.
+Dr. Adam is (hang in there) a part of this narrative.

-Not long after publishing that article, I was exchanging emails with a Rankin family history researcher and distant Rankin cousin.
-He is a Civil War history expert, having taught several short college courses on the subject.
+Not long after publishing the original article, I was exchanging emails with a Rankin family history researcher and distant Rankin cousin.
 We were talking about “historical” Rankins.
 He mentioned a Confederate Brigadier General named Adam Rankin “Stovepipe” Johnson and enclosed an article about him.

-Stovepipe acquired his nickname in July of (probably) 1862, like so …
+“Stovepipe” acquired his nickname in July of (probably) 1862 in this fashion:

 “With a mere thirty-five men at his command, he crossed the Ohio [River] – he believed it to be the first Rebel “invasion” of the North – and attacked the town of Newburgh, Indiana, on July 18.
 There were two hundred or more Federals in the town, though mostly convalescent soldiers in hospitals.
 To bluff them into surrendering, Johnson mounted two stovepipes on an old wagon and paraded it around to look like artillery.
 The ruse worked, the town gave up, and he became ever after Stovepipe Johnson.”

-Stovepipe was born in Henderson, KY in 1834, but moved to Burnet, Texas when he was twenty.
-(That’s pronounced BURN’-it, with emphasis on the first syllable, for you non-Texans).
-He went back to Kentucky when the war broke out, made a name for himself as a scout for Nathan Bedford Forrest and as a recruiter, and evenually organized and equipped the 10th Kentucky Calvary.
+Stovepipe was born in Henderson County, Kentucky in 1834, but moved to Burnet, Texas when he was twenty.
+That’s pronounced BURN’-it, with emphasis on the first syllable, for you non-Texans.
+He went back to Kentucky when the war broke out, made a name for himself as a scout for Nathan Bedford Forrest and as a recruiter, and eventually organized and equipped the 10th Kentucky Calvary.
 He was accidentally shot in the face by one of his own men in August 1864, lost his eyesight, and was captured and imprisoned at Fort Warren until the end of the war.
 He returned to Texas, where he founded the town of Marble Falls (nicknamed “the blind man’s town”), worked to harness the water power of the Colorado River, served as a contractor for the Overland Mail, and founded the Texas Mining Improvement Company.
 Oh, yeah, he also wrote an autobiography that is considered a “must read” regarding certain aspects of the Civil War.
-Whew!

 He died in Burnet in 1922, and was reportedly a happy, cheerful man, blind or not.
 It sure didn’t slow him down much, did it?
 I’m just sorry he wasn’t fighting against slavery.
 He is buried in the Texas State Cemetery in Austin.
-There is a ton of information about him on the internet – Googling “Adam Rankin Stovepipe Johnson” will produce a wealth of hits for you.
-Here is a short article posted by the Texas State Historical Association, so it has some credibility (and has a citation to Stovepipe’s autobiography).
+There is a ton of information about him on the internet.
+Googling “Adam Rankin Stovepipe Johnson” produces a wealth of hits.

-Among other things, the TSHA article tells you that Stovepipe had six children.
+An article posted by the Texas State History Association says that Stovepipe had six children.
 Keep Googling, and you will find that one of them was named Adam Rankin “Tex” Johnson (1888 – 1972).
 He was a pitcher for the Boston Red Sox and the St. Louis Cardinals during 1914-1918.
 His ERA in the majors was a very respectable 2.96.
-Dallas Keuchal should have done as well for the Astros today (August 18, 2018).
 Here is a picture of Tex.
 Look at that tiny glove!

-AND Tex had a son, Rankin Johnson Jr., who was also a major league pitcher — for the Philadelphia Athletics in 1941.
-He’s a nice-looking man, and his tombstone is inscribed “TAKE ME OUT TO THE BALLGAME,” so you’ve got to love him!
-Here’s his picture:
+There’s more.
+Tex had a son named Rankin Johnson Jr. who was a major league pitcher for the Philadelphia Athletics in 1941.
+He’s a nice-looking fellow, and his tombstone is inscribed “TAKE ME OUT TO THE BALLGAME,” a sentiment I share.
+Here’s his picture, which makes me smile:

 The serendipity part

-The serendipity was having my Rankin cousin and friend just drop Gen. Adam Rankin Johnson in my lap.
-From there, it doesn’t take too much imagination to deduce that Stovepipe Johnson’s mother was née Rankin.
+The serendipity was having my Rankin cousin drop Brigadier General Adam Rankin “Stovepipe” Johnson’s name in my lap.
+It doesn’t take too much imagination to deduce that his mother was née Rankin.
 Yes, indeed, says the Texas State Historical Association summary about Stovepipe.
 Her name was Julia Rankin, and she was the daughter of … Doctor Adam Rankin of Henderson Co., KY, who was originally from Pennsylvania.
 There cannot have been too many Dr. Adam Rankins at that time.

-Here is a link to a biographical article about Dr. Adam’s family in an 1887 history of Henderson County, Kentucky.
+Here is a link to an article about Dr. Adam’s family from an 1887 history of Henderson County, Kentucky.
 It has a nice, long exposition of his descendants.

 See you on down the road.
 There are more Pennsylvania Rankins on the horizon.

 Westmoreland Deed Book 7: 392.
-The deed recites that Archibald Rankin was of Antrim Township, Franklin Co., that the 274-acre tract in Westmoreland was originally granted to William Rankin of Antrim on 27 July 1773 and William devised it to his son Dr. Adam Rankin by will dated 20 October 1792.
-The deed also recites that Dr. Adam Rankin granted his brother Archibald Rankin power of attorney dated 29 Jun 1792.
+The deed recites that Archibald Rankin was of Antrim Township, Franklin Co., the 274-acre tract in Westmoreland was originally granted to William Rankin of Antrim on 27 July 1773, and William devised it to his son Dr. Adam Rankin by will dated 20 October 1792.
+The deed also recites that Dr. Adam Rankin granted his brother Archibald a power of attorney dated 29 Jun 1792.
 The POA is also recorded at DB 7: 392.